mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Cage
 ----

 Create a cage around an image, and when it's closed, you can use it to deform the image.
-If you have at the least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.
+If you have at least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.

 .. figure:: /images/tools/Krita_transforms_cage.png